codeat3/laravel-responsecache-php72/README.md

 So the first time a request comes in the package will save the response before sending it to the users.
 When the same request comes in again we're not going through the entire application but just respond with the saved response.

 Spatie is a webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+You'll find an overview of all their open source projects [on their website](https://spatie.be/opensource).

 ## Installation